Docs / Plugin System Overview

 Plugin Purpose

-multilang WPML-like content translation, menu assignment, language-prefixed URLs, and theme setting translations.
+multilang WPML-like content and optional Category/Tag translation, menu assignment, canonical language-prefixed URLs, and setting translations.

 seo-extras Yoast-like per-content SEO title, description, Open Graph image, and robots overrides.